bmacnaughton/gulp-markers/README.md

 <b><code>.addMarker(tag, re, replace [, opts])</code></b>

 This method adds a marker to the instance.
 There are two signatures: individual arguments and an object form.
+In the object form each property of the object is identified by the names below.

 #### tag